Kentucky High School Basketball Hall of Fame

 (Breckinridge County, 1965)

-Beard led the Fighting Tigers to consecutive title games in 1964 and ’65, helping the team win it all in ’65.
+Beard led the Fighting Bearcats to consecutive title games in 1964 and ’65, helping the team win it all in ’65.
 He was twice named All-State and was named Mr. Basketball in 1965.
 He played at the University of Louisville alongside Wes Unseld.
+He was a highly successful NBA player and coach.

 (Shelby County, 1966)